Lenin Boys

-The armoured train of Terror
+Armoured train of terror

 After a failed counter-revolutionary coup attempt in June 1919, communist leader Béla Kun is said to have used the Lenin Youth to stamp out counter-revolutionary urges among monarchists and other reactionaries.
 Tallies of the number of victims of the terror vary; different sources generally count the dead at around 400 to 600.
 A book published by Albert Váry in 1922, titled "The Victims of Red Terror in Hungary" documents 590 suspects executed by communist paramilitaries.